 - 2023 Elite

-The price for Fall 2018 for the teams below will be all inclusive aside from airfare.
+The Summer 2019 prices for the teams below will be all inclusive aside from airfare.
 It includes all tournament registration fees, lodging, food at tournaments, ground transportation at tournaments, uniforms, practices, coaches and coach travel, fields, etc. There are no other charges for the season; this fee is all inclusive aside from airfare.

 - HS Elite – $3,175

 The Summer 2019 price for the teams below includes all tournament registration fees, uniforms, practices, coaches and coach travel, fields, etc. There are no other charges for the season; this fee does NOT include lodging, food at tournaments, ground transportation, etc.